Dowell-Lab/srworkshop/day01/worksheets/Vimtutor_crashes_colors.md

   <li>Make a .vimrc file
     <ul>
       <li>Make sure you're still in your home directory.</li>
-      <li>Open a file called <code>.vimrc</code> in Vim.</li>
+      <li>Open a new file called <code>.vimrc</code> in Vim.</li>
       <li>Enter insert mode (<code>i</code>) and type <code>colorscheme &#60;chosen colorscheme&#62;</code>.<li>Exit insert mode and save and quit.</li>
     </ul>
   </li>
 </ol>

-The next time you open vim, your color configuration should automatically load.
+The next time you open vim, your color scheme should automatically load from this VIM configuration file.